With all of the monumental news that 2020 has brought with it, influencer controversies still managed to make headlines.

 “All around the world we are learning to adjust to the realities of life during a pandemic, and my family has made the decision to do so in the Hamptons,” she wrote.
 “I know that a lot of New Yorkers have made the decision to do the same, and that this decision has faced legitimate criticisms in its own right.
 I can only speak for my family when I say that our standing concern lies in whether or not we are continuing to put others at risk.”

 Despite the controversy, Charnas went on to launch her stand-alone Something Navy fashion label on July 13.
-She has since released two collections under the label.
+She has since released multiple collections under the label.